-The issue of marijuana legalization in the United States has been one of the social concerns for over a century.
+The issue of marijuana legalization has been one of the social concerns for over a century.
 Since 1860, marijuana has been regarded as a drug, which, in turn, influenced the attempts of the government to regulate and restrict the production and sale of the addiction-inducing plant.
 Despite these perpetual endeavors, twenty-two states have passed the laws that allow the production and distribution of medical marijuana with Colorado and Washington allowing the consumption of marijuana with the recreational purpose.
 However, the proponents and opponents are still discussing the benefits and drawbacks of marijuana legalization.

 The advocates of the idea prove that marijuana legalization will bring a number of benefits to people and economy.
 Firstly, the medical properties of marijuana may help many people.
 According to Barth Wilsey, MD, many people resort to medical marijuana as it relieves pain induced by medical conditions like headaches, cancer, glaucoma, or nerve pain.
 Secondly, the legalization of marijuana may decrease the crime rates.
 A recent study, which was reported by Robert Preidt, focused on the crime frequency in twenty states and Washington, D.C. after 2006.
 The findings showed that the rates of non-violent crimes committed before and after 2006 remained stable.
 However, the homicide and assault rates dropped.
 Thirdly, the legal status of marijuana may bring economic and financial benefits to individual states and the country as a whole.
 The prohibition of marijuana production and distribution entails the existence of black markets with high prices.
 The illegally-earned money is not charged with taxes.
 Therefore, the country loses a substantial amount of money.
 Apart from that, in 2008, the government spent 3 billion dollars for marijuana-related crime prevention instead of using it in other vital spheres.
 Therefore, many people tend to support the idea of marijuana legalization.